26 Feb Big Data Strategy

 And the options don’t end here.
 Real Time Decision (RTD) or Oracle R can be of great use when used along the new information available thanks to the Big Data strategy.

 So Big Data is finally here.
 If your company has a clear use case for it, then go for it.
 Trying to put in place the whole thing by yourself is possible but painful, and can risk the whole endeavor.
-So if the technical barrier is a showstopper for you, don’t despair and try to overcome it by looking at the packaged solutions that the vendors out there are offering.
+So if the technical barrier is a showstopper for you, don’t despair and try to overcome it by looking at the solutions that we are offering.